Although the lakes and rivers surrounding Campbell River create a sense of abundant fresh water, the reality is that natural resources are finite.

 • Campbell River's average water use doubles during July and August and on some hot days during peak periods even exceeds system capacity.

-It’s important to reduce peak summer demands to ensure sufficient supply for services such as fire flow, protect our water source and avoid the need for costly new infrastructure.
-That’s why we’re encouraging residents, businesses and visitors to Campbell River to do your part to conserve water, protect our water supply and ensure water is available today and for future generations.
+It’s important to reduce peak summer demands to ensure sufficient supply for services such as firefighting, to protect our water source and to avoid the need for costly new infrastructure.
+That’s why we’re encouraging residents, businesses and visitors to Campbell River to do your part to conserve water, protect our water supply and ensure that water is available today and for future generations.

 Download the City of Campbell River Water Conservation Infosheet to learn more about conserving water in Campbell River.